MaxIG1/from_model_to_production/README.md

      ```bash
      mlflow server -h 0.0.0.0 -p 5000 --app-name basic-auth --backend-store-uri [your_postgress_path] --default-artifact-root [your_s3_store] > mlflow_server.log 2>&1 &
      ```
+A good starting point for this task in an AWS environment is: Daryani, C. (May 28).
+MLflow on AWS: A Step-by-Step Setup Guide.
+AMA Technology Blog. https://medium.com/ama-tech-blog/mlflow-on-aws-a-step-by-step-setup-guide-8601414dd6ea

 4. **Credentials File:**
    - Create a file named `credentials.env` with the necessary credentials for PostgreSQL, MLflow Tracking Server, and MLflow UI access.
 A example file is provided